Our creation story

 Today, Konect distributes 46,000 magazines every month and has directly contributed to the growth and support of many small and medium-sized businesses and community groups who connect with local readers via the magazine.
 Providing a place for local charities to publicise themselves quickly became one of the mainstays of the editorial too.

-The team of writers, graphic designer, account manager, and distributors are all members of the local community.
+The team of writers, graphic designer and distributors are all members of the local community.
 Yes, there is Google, and although it has improved massively since the days of keyword stuffing in websites, it’s still no substitute for local knowledge developed by the local community, nor is it a substitute for a beautifully produced paper magazine popping through the letterbox every month that people love, trust, and take the time to read.

 Supporting local businesses and organisations has always been our focus.
 Putting readers in touch with local facilities is simply vital for keeping healthy functioning communities.
 It’s never been more important.
 Here’s to many more years.